Carvajal, Trent, Huijsen latest: Real Madrid injury

 Type of injury: Muscle

-Ceballos was absent against Getafe on Sunday due to a muscular problem, but there is a chance that the Spaniard will be back in the squad for the game with Juventus.
+Ceballos was absent against Getafe and Juventus due to a muscular problem, but there is a strong chance that the Spaniard will be back in the squad for the game with Barcelona.

 David Alaba